Ready-to-Use Templates

 - First-day revenue: How much did the launch email generate on day one?

-- Total sequence revenue: How much did the full 4-email sequence generate?
+- Total sequence revenue: How much did the full email sequence generate?

 - Email-by-email performance: Which email drove the most conversions?
-(Usually email 2, the launch announcement, but not always.)
+(Usually the launch announcement, but social proof and spotlight emails often surprise you.)

 - Collection sell-through rate: What percentage of inventory sold during the launch period?